 - A strong pincer/pencil grip - this can be developed through using play-doh, drawing, painting and building with lego as well as by writing.

 - Phonics - children with good phonic knowledge have more fluency when spelling, freeing up their thinking for super word choices.

 - Writers' language - children who are read to by an adult, read at home and join in conversations develop a good understanding of how sentences are structured.

 Children have weekly French lessons in Key Stage 2 and informal experience of the language from their first year in school.
 La Jolie Ronde Club Français is available for children from year 1 to play and learn a modern language in smaller groups.

 English as an Additional Language - EAL

-A minority of children live in homes where other languages are spoken.
+A minority of children live in homes where other modern languages are spoken.
 Some speak English as a second language.
 Please let us know if your child hears and / or speaks another language at home so that we can better support him/her in school.